Infrastructure as Code (Bicep/ARM vs. Terraform/CloudFormation)

 - Infrastructure as Code (IaC)

-- What: Managing and provisioning infrastructure (networks, VMs, databases) using code and automation, rather than manual processes.
+- What: Managing and provisioning infrastructure (networks, VMs, databases) using code and automation.

 - Core Benefits: